CodenameCrew/codename-website/wiki/modding/weeks/index.md

 ## <h2 id="week-diff-node" sidebar="Week Difficulties">Difficulty Node (<syntax lang="xml">&lt;difficulty&gt;</syntax>)</h3>

-Lastly, you can specify which difficulties your week will have.
+You do have control over which difficulties your week will have.
 It's as simple as making a difficulty node for each difficulty:
 ```xml
 <difficulty name="Easy"/>
 <difficulty name="Normal"/>